DRY EYE TREATMENT

 Does wearing contact lenses worsen dry eye syndrome?

-Yes, contact lenses can worsen dry eye disease by disrupting the tear film.
-Taking care of your lenses and using lubricating drops can provide relief.
+Yes, contact lenses can worsen dry eye disease by disrupting the tear film and causing micro-erosions.
+Taking care of your lenses, removing them as instructed and according to their instructions, and using lubricating drops can provide relief.

 When should I see a doctor for dry eyes?